 Other tactics include double opt-in, customizable email frequency, an easy way to unsubscribe, and more.

 By following permission-based marketing guidelines, you create a better experience for your subscribers and keep the customer satisfaction level up.
 However, as a company, you benefit from it too.

 For example, in some countries, sending unsolicited emails is illegal.
-But even if your customers aren’t residing in those countries, most people tend to flag unsolicited emails as spam or delete them without even reading.
+But even if your customers aren’t residing in those countries, most people tend to flag unsolicited emails as spam or delete them without even reading them.
 This will tank your open rates and eventually get your newsletter to land exclusively in the spam folder.

-There’s no way to profit from emailing to those who never agreed to receive your emails in the first place.
+There’s no way to profit from emailing those who never agreed to receive your emails in the first place.

 - Always get explicit consent before adding new subscribers to your list

 - Add the Unsubscribe button to your emails and make it easy to find